jinyan2049/bosh/README.md

 Cloud Foundry BOSH is an open source tool chain for release engineering, deployment and lifecycle management of large scale distributed services.

-## Azure Resource Template
+## Configure Azure Environment

-Recommend you to use Azure resource template to configure your Azure account and configure dev machine.
+Recommend you to reference the guide deploy_for_azure/guide_template.doc to configure your Azure account and dev machine.

 Azure Resource Template: https://github.com/Azure/azure-quickstart-templates/tree/master/microbosh-setup

-Or you can do it by following the guide.
+Or you can do it step by step by following the guide deploy_for_azure/guide.doc.

-## Configure your Azure Account

-To configure your Azure account, you can reference deploy_for_azure/guide.doc

-## Configure Dev Machine

 Currently MicroBOSH can only be deployed from a virtual machine in the same VNET on Azure.
 After you configure your azure account, please create a VM in your VNET.